yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 but is performed on the same initial connection.
-After the server has proved it can handle requests for those other hosts, the browser can simply send those requests on that same connection, avoiding connection establishment and slow-start overhead, and most of all, avoid bandwidth contention, as the server can handle the priorities of requests from different hosts on a single connection, and as part of a single priority queue.
+After the server has proved it can handle requests for those other hosts, the browser can simply send those requests on that same connection, avoiding connection establishment and slow-start overhead.
+Most of all, it can avoid bandwidth contention, as the server can handle the priorities of requests from different hosts on a single connection, and as part of a single priority queue.

-## Delayed requests
+## Delayed Requests
-Another potential solution to the bandwidth contention problem is to bring back client-side request queues to HTTP/2, and make sure that low-priority requests which will go on a different connection than the "main" one, will get buffered on the client side until some point where we are certain they will not slow down the more critical resources.
+Another potential solution to the bandwidth contention problem is to bring back client-side request queues to HTTP/2, and make sure that low-priority requests which will go on a different connection than the main one, will get buffered on the client side until some point when we are certain they will not slow down the more critical resources.

-While doing that kinda works for HTTP/1, for HTTP/2 it seems like we can so better.
+While doing that mostly works for HTTP/1, for HTTP/2 it seems we can do better.
-Delaying the requests means that they will hit the servers half an RTT after we decide it's OK to send them because the risk for contention is gone (e.g. the critical resources have downloaded).
+Delaying the requests means they will hit the servers half an RTT after we decide it's OK to send them because the risk of contention is gone (for example, the critical resources have downloaded).
 Also, by default, if we hold back the requests, no connection will be established.
-We could in those cases implicitly preconnect to those hosts.
+We could, then, implicitly preconnect to those hosts.
-That'd be better, but
-maybe still not perfect.
+That'd be better, but maybe still not perfect.

-## Net stack orchestration
+## Net Stack Orchestration
-A better alternative would be to be able to send those requests to the related servers, but use HTTP/2's session and stream flow controls in order to make sure the responses are not sent back (or don't take more than a certain amount of bandwidth) until the critical resources are well on their way.
+A better alternative would be to be able to send those requests to the related servers, but use HTTP/2's session and stream flow controls to make sure the responses are not sent back (or don't take more than a certain amount of bandwidth) until the critical resources are well on their way.